Key finding

 The dataset: 30 queries across three types.

-Static fact (n=10) - one correct fact per query without any temporal element.
+- Static fact (n=10) - one correct fact per query without any temporal element.
 This is the control group to confirm the loop works before adding temporal complexity.

+Scoring tracks whether the ground truth appears in the final report, whether a stale fact slipped through, and whether staleness caused the failure.
 Each query gets a fresh memory instance and a unique partition ID, so facts from different queries never bleed into each other.

 How each backend handles stale facts